 - Connection to servers can sometimes be slow

-BEST BUDGET VPN:NordVPN is inexpensive, secure, fast, and reliable, and easily unblocks popular streaming platforms.
+RELIABLE VPN:NordVPN is secure, fast, reliable, and easily unblocks popular streaming platforms.
 Some servers are even optimized specifically for streaming.

 Check out our in-depth review of NordVPN.

 Money-back guarantee: 45 DAYS

 Security features include 256-bit encryption, a kill switch, leak protection, and automatic wifi protection on familiar networks.
 Apps are provided for Windows, MacOS, iOS, and Android, and manual configuration is also available for Linux.
 Our team favors its ability to connect up to seven devices simultaneously, covering up to six devices in addition to the router.

 - Easy to configure with routers